kp96/Course-Page-Downloader/README.md

 ## Known Issues
-1. Need to work on timeouts.
+~~ 1.
+Need to work on timeouts. ~~
+2. Create binaries for Windows
+3. More options like file size limits, custom naming and so on.
+4. GUI using Tkinter - Help Required